DISTRHO/PawPaw/README.md

 In order to make audio plugins self-contained, these dependencies/libraries need to be built statically,
 which most packaging projects do not do.

-Also, most open-source audio plugin projects to do have binaries for macOS or Windows,
+Also, most open-source audio plugin projects to do not have binaries for macOS or Windows,
 making it very difficult for users in these platforms to enjoy them.

 PawPaw has the following goals: